Tippenn/Tippenn/README.md

   </p>

   <p>
-    Served as the sole programmer within a 3-person team, responsible for designing and implementing the complete gameplay and system architecture.
+    Served as the sole programmer and the lead designer within a 3-person team, responsible for designing and implementing the complete gameplay and system architecture.
   </p>

   <ul>